cegredev/josi/README.md

 # Java OS Independence
-Java OS Independence is a very simple and small library with the goal of making making decisions based on the current operating system at runtime easier.
+...or Josi for short, is a simple and lightweight Java library esigned to make making decisions based on the current operating system at runtime easier.

 ## Getting Started